And greetings, welcome back, ladies and gentlemen.

 These are the people that constantly give me grief if I maneuver into discussing football, National Football League, or golf or what have you.

-Bill Carter in the New York Times, and they're not really happy about this, but it is what it is.
+Bill Carter and the New York Times, and they're not really happy about this, but it is what it is.

 NFL football is by far the most popular form of programming on American television.

-The evidence of the 20 highest-rated telecasts of any kind so far this season, eighteen have been NFL games on CBS, NBC, or Fox.
+The evidence of the 20 highest-rated telecasts of any kind so far this season, 18 have been NFL games on CBS, NBC, or Fox.

 In terms of the best of 2010, nothing else comes close.

-Of the 50 highest rated programs during the calendar year, 27 have been National Football League Games, including eight of the top ten.
+Of the 50 highest-rated programs during the calendar year, 27 have been National Football League games, including eight of the top 10.

-And at a at a time when little or nothing on television increases its audience, the NFL is still finding new viewers.
+And at a time when little or nothing on television increases its audience, the NFL is still finding new viewers.

-NBC's Sunday night games are up 10% this season, with three games left.
+NBC's Sunday night games are up 10% this season.

-Sunday night football certain to complete the fall as the most watched offering in prime time.
+With three games left, Sunday Night Football is certain to complete the fall as the most watched offering in prime time.

 The first time the NFL's primetime showcase, which began in 1970, is Monday Night Football, has ever attained the top ranking.